Vermont: Fall Foliage

 At Trapp Family Lodge, the walking choices are nearly infinite, as their 2,500 acres boast over 30 miles of hiking trails, which double as cross-country ski trails in winter.
 The lodge was founded by the famous family who settled in Stowe after fleeing the Nazi occupation of Austria.
 You enjoy lunch at the lively Bierhall, where its namesake beer is brewed and both Vermont and Austrian specialties are on the menu.

 Later in the afternoon, there is time to explore the village of Stowe.
 Take a stroll along its recreation path, or simply relax and enjoy the tranquility of your inn.
 Tonight, you have dinner on your own, choosing from the many local restaurants within easy walking distance of your accommodation.
-Your guides will be happy to assist in your choice.
+Your leaders will be happy to assist in your choice.

 Another charming New England town, Stowe is more than just a ski town—it also boasts an abundance of art galleries, craft breweries, and excellent dining options.